 In 1932, the Portland School of Social Work curricula was integrated into the University of Oregon's nursing degree program and transferred to the University of Oregon Medical School, Department of Nursing Education in Portland, Ore.
 This consolidation allowed the Department of Nursing Education to offer courses using its own facilities and clinical resources at accredited community hospitals and agencies.
 Additionally, a two-year pre-nursing curriculum was established at the University of Oregon and Oregon State University.

-During World War II, the baccalaureate degree program was accelerated into a four-year program, and public health nursing was incorporated into the program in 1956 under the guidance of Elnora Thompson, a leader in the field.
+During World War II, the baccalaureate degree program was accelerated into a four-year program, and public health nursing was incorporated into the program in 1956 under the guidance of Elnora Thomson, a leader in the field.
 In 1947, a $60,000 grant from the W.K.
 Kellogg Foundation made possible a teaching and supervision program for baccalaureate-prepared registered nurses which in 1955 became the Master of Science degree in nursing education.

 In 1960, the Oregon State Board of Higher Education recognized the changing nature of nursing and expand-13ed the Department of Nursing Education to the University of Oregon School of Nursing.
 During the 1960s, the school further developed its undergraduate and graduate program offerings.
 In 1961, funds from the U.S. Public Health Service supported a comprehensive study of mental health concepts in the baccalaureate program.
 The Nurse Training Act made possible additional areas of graduate study and increased undergraduate enrollment of registered nurses.
 The baccalaureate degree was further strengthened in 1972 by funding that developed a learning resources center.
 Other study and development grants assisted growth in various school programs, especially continuing education.
 The school began offering a Master of Nursing degree in 1971